 What features will Apple add to the next Apple Watch?

-However, adding 4G to the Apple Watch comes with its own challenges, such as increased size and weight and the need for better battery life, not to mention added cost from a cellular provider.
-Apple may not have figured out those issues yet for the Watch Series 3, so it's hardly a sure bet for the next iteration of the device.
+Adding 4G to the Apple Watch comes with its own challenges, such as increased size and weight and the need for better battery life, not to mention added cost from a cellular provider.
+To that last point, Bloomberg says that Apple is in talks with multiple carriers.

 Sleep Tracking: In early May Apple acquired Beddit, a company that makes a sleep-tracking app and device.
 While Apple hasn't revealed its plans for Beddit, speculation suggests the Apple Watch Series 3 could include advanced sleep tracking capabilities.
 The current Beddit device slips under your sheet and measures things like breaths per minute, heart rate and even snoring to see how restful your sleep was and provide an overall score.